 The plot and storyline?
 Weak, but not that weak.
 I personally think the jotun being vengeful for a good part of the book probably played a big role in the weak plot.
 In the long run, I think Latimer probably didn’t go into much detail with the overall plot because there seems to be a sequel coming in the future.

 If anything, Frost is really just a book where the main character learns something unusual about herself and discovers who, or what, she really is.
-As mentioned before, there really isn't much from Norse mythology coming from this one, but I sure hope if there is a sequel, there's a lot more mythological elements used.
+As mentioned before, there really isn’t much from Norse mythology coming from this one, but I sure hope if there is a sequel, there are a lot more mythological elements used.